genesiscrew/2025-09-monad/README.md

 ### Files out of scope
 ✅ SCOUTS: List files/directories out of scope

+Any code not reachable via a running node under default configuration (e.g., test, mock or fuzzing code) is out of scope.
+Any project, development, build configuration or build, scripting or other miscellaneous development or testing files are out of scope.

+Findings concerning known vulnerabilities within third-party dependencies (‘**/third_party/*’) themselves are out of scope.
+However, a bug is considered a valid finding if it leads to a protocol-level vulnerability.

+Any proof of concepts must demonstrate how the report is triggerable by an attacker, outlining the full attack path on a default node configuration, which exploits in-scope code.

 # Additional context

 ## Areas of concern (where to focus for bugs)

 The team's primary concerns for the Monad protocol are focused on the following components:

 - **Consensus Safety:** The stability of the MonadBFT consensus mechanism is paramount.
     -	Malicious validator activity and its potential to disrupt the consensus process.
     -	General safety or liveness issues and disruption of the consensus process that can arise from a byzantine validator activity (within protocol assumptions of < 1/3 stake)
     -	The possibility of a faulty node causing a chain split or incorrect finality.
     -	Exploitation of the leader election process for unfair advantage.
 -	**Networking Layer (RaptorCast):** The custom message delivery protocol is a potential attack surface.
     -	Abuse of the broadcast tree by a malicious node to delay block propagation.
     -	Denial-of-Service (DoS) attacks via spamming with invalid or malformed RaptorCast chunks.
     -	Vulnerabilities in the signature and Merkle tree verification logic.
     -	Incorrect encoding or decoding of messages, or tampering of messages
     -	Exploitation of the local mempool and transaction forwarding to create race conditions.
 -	**Parallel Execution and State Integrity:** Parallel execution is a core innovation and a critical area of concern.
     -	Potential for non-deterministic outcomes or state mismatches between nodes.
     -	Accurate and robust read/write set analysis.
     -	Risk of non-deterministic outcomes from asynchronous execution.
 -	**Transaction and Fee Model:** The custom gas model requires scrutiny.
     -	Manipulation of the gas limit for DoS attacks.
     -	Correctness and resistance to overflow/underflow in fee calculations.
     -	Correct handling of unexpected state reversions.
 -	**MonadDB Integrity:** The custom database (`MonadDB`) is essential for state management.
     -	Corruption or bypassing of database integrity checks.
     -	Race conditions in parallel state access.
 -	**JIT VM and Interpreter:** The Just-In-Time (JIT) compiler is a highly sensitive component.
     -	Differences in execution output between interpreted and JIT-compiled EVM bytecode.
     -	Potential for a malicious contract to achieve **remote code execution (RCE)**.
     -	Data persistence or corruption in the cache after a transaction rollback.

 ## Main invariants